naspeh/mailur/README.rst

 You can send emails to **mailr[at]pusto.org** for them to appear in the Inbox.

-*Namail is early in development.
+*Mailur is early in development.
 Lots of work still has to be done.*

 Screenshot